RuanCosta-Jitterbit/webappsnap/README.md

 If `--full` option is given, any `snap` type steps occur twice, once as specified, and once using the `instance.<instance name>.container` element.
 This snap's file name is suffixed with `_full`.

-## Troubleshooting Tips
+## Tips

-- If you're on a slow network, increase the value for `instance.<instance-name>.wait`.
-This controls how long to wait for a page load.
+- If you see blank pages, increase the value for `instance.<instance-name>.wait`.
+This is how long to wait after a page has loaded.

 - To see what's going on, set `settings.headless` to true, to turn off headless mode, or create a `webm` format video recording with `settings.video`.